CHGLongStone/just-core/docs/README.md

        -  Your own included packages for changes
         -   Database Schema Changes between Upstream and Downstream environments
         -   Upstream and Downstream primary and composite/dependant repository changes
-      -   Creating the release tag as with supporting scripts for
+      -   Deployment with supporting scripts for
-       -   deploying releases to your production, UAT and other environments
+       -   deploying releases to your multiple environments
-       -   database backup and syncronization MySQL inc. InnoDb supported
+       -   database backup and syncronization for MySQL (InnoDb supported) Postgres...
 * To support Enterprise Applications
  - Service Oriented Architecture supporting a modular and extensible core Enterprise Service Bus
   -  Name Space loading of service classes by multiple transport methods